-Mnuchin says pandemic loan to Trump donor’s company 'not the spirit and the intent’ of program
+Mnuchin says pandemic loan to Trump donor’s company ‘not the spirit and the intent’ of program

 But Wexton (D-Va.) wanted to ask Mnuchin about one loan in particular.

-At a congressional oversight hearing last week, Wexton was curious what Mnuchin thought of a $25 million low-interest Main Street loan that went to Wellshire Financial Services, part of a multistate title loan empire owned by Atlanta businessman Rod Aycox.
+At a congressional oversight hearing this week, Wexton was curious what Mnuchin thought of a $25 million low-interest Main Street loan that went to Wellshire Financial Services, part of a multistate title loan empire owned by Atlanta businessman Rod Aycox.

 By contrast, Wellshire’s loan, backed by the federal government, carried a 3.15 percent interest rate.
 It also had favorable terms, such as no payments for the first year.